Xylopyrographer/STAC/manual/STAC Users Manual.md

 But first, a few things about entering the configuration information in your browser:

-* The SSID, Roland IP address and the maximum tally channel number are required.
+* The SSID, Roland IP address, port number and maximum tally channel number are required.
 The form cannot be submitted with these fields blank.
 * The maximum SSID length is 32 characters
 * The password can be left empty to allow for open WiFi networks.
 The password is limited to 63 characters.
 * The Roland IP address must be in proper IP address format before the form can be submitted.
-* The maximum tally channel number is set to six (6) by default.
-The highest number that can be entered is eight (8).
+* The maximum tally channel number is set to <b>6</b> by default.
+The highest number that can be entered is <b>8</b>.
+The smallest is <b>1</b>.
+* The port number is set to a default of <b>80</b>.
+It should only be changed in special situations like described in [Special Configurations](#SpecConfig) below.

 Regarding the SSID and Password, be cautious when entering quotes as most devices will by default convert these to "smart quotes" which, as per WiFi standards are not allowed.